matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 ```

-The SDK supports the goerli, and zkSync testnet networks.
+The SDK supports the mainnet, goerli, zkSync testnet networks or even a private network.

 ## Ethereum signer